iva2k/total-app/README.md

 cp .env.EXAMPLE .env
 ```

 When deploying your website to any provider (Netlify, Vercel), make sure to set all the variables listed in `.env.EXAMPLE` with the provider's UI to keep them secure.
+DO NOT COMMIT .env files to repo!

 ## Developing Locally